 “Edward wouldn’t want this.
 He’d want his dad to be happy.”

 I wanted to pick the doctor up and throw him out of the window but he was right, again.
-And he had what no one else did.
-Medical evidence – high blood pressure, anaemia, insomnia and constant stomach pain.
 It was time to stop fighting.

 One of my oldest friends lost a child before me and has been instrumental in getting me through this.
 He’s listened when I’ve needed it, made me go out and have a drink when I’m being miserable, told me when I’m being too self-indulgent and lifted me when I’ve felt that I can’t cope.
 Sometimes, he’s just been there.
 Occasionally I’ve wanted to punch him too, but he’s 6 foot 3.
 It’s easier to love him, which I told him many times after several pints a few weeks ago.
 Poor bloke.

 If I have any regrets, they are about not confronting the anger earlier but I probably had to go through it to get to where I am today.
+They say you have to hit the bottom first.
 I have, to my shame, shouted at my children.
-I have shut people out, for which I am sorry, but it is what it is.
+I have shut people out and been rude, for which I am sorry, but it is what it is.

 It’s a shame about the money but that’s life.
 In a way, it wouldn’t have mattered if it was millions of pounds.
 Edward was priceless.
 I have my wife, my children and my family.
 My wife, especially, has shouldered so much whilst I’ve been off fighting an imaginary enemy.
 She and the children are irreplaceable, whereas I can always rebuild a bank balance and try to buy a house another day.